salvois/LargeXlsx/README.md

   * **Date and time**: a `DateTime` value, that will be converted to its `double` representation (days since 1900-01-01).
 Note that you must style the cell using a date/time number format to have the value appear as a date.
   * **Formula**: a string that Excel or a compatible application will interpret as a formula to calculate.
 Note that, unless you provide a `result` calculated by yourself (either string or numeric), no result is saved into the XLSX file.
 However, a spreadsheet application will calculate the result as soon as the XLSX file is opened.

-The `style` parameter can be used to specify the style to use for the cell being written.
+The `style` parameter specifies the style to use for the cell being written.
 If `null` (or omitted), the cell is styled using the current default style of the `XlsxWriter` (see Styling).
-Note that in no case the style of the column or the row, if any, is used.
+Note that in no case the style of the column or the row, if any, is used for written cells.

 When writing empty cells you can also specify a `repeatCount` parameter, to write multiple consecutive styled empty cells.
-Note that the difference between `repeatCount` and `columnSpan` both greater than 1 is that the latter creates a merged cell (with their memory consumption drawback) but do not have borders in between.
+Note that the difference between `repeatCount` and `columnSpan` both greater than 1 is that the latter creates a merged cell (with its memory consumption drawback) and does not have in-between borders.

 The `columnSpan` parameter can be used to let the cell span multiple columns.
-When greater than 1, a merged range of such cells is created (see Merged cells), writing the content to the first cell of the range and advancing the insertion point after the merged cells.
+When greater than 1, a merged range of such cells is created (see Merged cells), content is written to the first cell of the range and the insertion point is advanced after the merged cells.
 Note that `xlsxWriter.Write(value, columnSpan: count)` is actually a shortcut for `xlsxWriter.AddMergedCells(1, count).Write(value).Write(repeatCount: count - 1)`.
 Since a merged cell is created, **writing a large number of cells with columnSpan greater than 1 may cause high memory consumption**.

 Like rows, cells can be skipped using the `SkipColumns` method, to move the insertion point to the right by the specified count of cells, that will be left empty and unstyled (unless column or row styles are in place).